 But if you don’t have a website, it won’t be possible.
 And you’re missing out on quality traffic.

 A surf shop with a Gmail address?

 Come on, surely you can do better than that!

 But use POP to set up your emails with.
-That way you’re saving big time on hosting space.
+That way, you’re saving big time on hosting space.

 Your surf shop’s website comes with Google Analytics and you can log in whenever you want to check what’s cutting.

-But you also get a weekly analytics report email that shares info like which keywords brought people to your website from where, and which pages they visited.
+You also get a weekly analytics report email that shares info like which keywords brought people to your website from where, and which pages they visited.